Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 Since the remaining cases we cover will be handled very similarly to this one, we will not go over these details for each one.
-Instead we will content ourselves in each one with establishing some appropriate notion of ``protocol'', and using Lemma \ref{lem:general} to at least sketch some analogue of Lemma \ref{lem:fulltransition} saying different such protocols can be transitioned between in a bounded neighborhood.
+Instead we will content ourselves in each one with establishing some appropriate notions of ``protocol'', and using Lemma \ref{lem:general} to at least sketch some analogue of Lemma \ref{lem:fulltransition} saying different sequences of such protocols can be transitioned between in a bounded neighborhood.

+What we called ``protocol'' in the previous arguments, let us now call ``\textit{standard protocol}'', to differentiate it from the variants to come.
+Many such variants will be defined, so they are collected in Table \ref{tab:protocols} to help the reader keep track of them.
+The general form of these protocols will be the same as for the standard protocol: They will always specify some periodic way of 2-coloring the $\gamma$-edges in some orbit of some group relative to some basepoint in that orbit for $\gamma$ some specified generator of the group.
+Some protocols will only make sense for certain groups and/or certain values of $\gamma$.

+The syntax for specifying $\gamma$ and the colors will be the same as for the standard protocol.
+As with the standard protocol, when we say this protocol is \textit{followed} on some set of vertices $U$, it will mean that all $\gamma$-edges meeting $U$ are colored in the ``way'' specified by the protocol.